vldr/IISModuleJS/README.md

 **PRE_BEGIN_REQUEST:**
 <p>
-This callback is also called at the start of every request to your IIS server, but unlike BEGIN_REQUEST, it is called before IIS has placed the request into the pipeline.
+This callback is also called at the start of every request to your IIS server, but unlike BEGIN_REQUEST, it is called before IIS has placed the request into the pipeline and <b>CANNOT</b> be asynchronous.
 Therefore this callback should be used to achieve high performance filtering and processing at the cost of losing various features.

 **Note:** Many features might not work in this callback, and some features will only work in this callback like [request.setUrl](#seturl).</p>
 #